HVML/PurC/README.md

 All occurrences of `$OPTS.app` in `my_app.ejson` will be subsituted by `cn.fmsoft.hvml.sample`.

-### More sample HVML programs
+### More HVML samples

-You can find more sample HVML programs in respository [HVML Documents](https://github.com/HVML/hvml-docs), under the directory `samples/`.
+You can find more HVML sample programs in respository [HVML Documents](https://github.com/HVML/hvml-docs), under the directory `samples/`.

 You can use `purc` to run a sample resided in the remote HVML Documents repository directly: